microsoft/gatk4-data-processing/README.md

 Replace all instances of `/msgenpublicdata/inputs/` with your `/destination-storage-account-name/inputs/` in the inputs JSON file.

-The `WholeGenomeGermlineSingleSample.hg38.json` trigger file is an example.
+The `processing-for-variant-discovery-gatk4.b37.json` and `processing-for-variant-discovery-gatk4.hg38.json` trigger files are examples.
 Substitute the "WorkflowInputsUrl" with the http link to your inputs JSON file hosted on your Storage account.

 ## gatk4-data-processing